Communism in Vietnam: North Vietnam

 In 1945, Ho Chi Minh declared Vietnamese independence and established the Democratic Republic of Vietnam.
-The country would go on to defeat the French colonialists in the Battle of Dien Bien Phu in 1954.
-Between 1953 and 1956, the government of the DRV instituted various agrarian reforms, including "rent reduction" and "land reform", which resulted in the execution of thousands of accused landlords.
-During the land reform, testimony from witnesses suggested a ratio of one execution for every 160 village residents, which extrapolated to a nationwide total of almost 100,000 executions.
-Because the campaign was mainly concentrated in the Red River Delta, a lower estimate of 50,000 executions was accepted by many scholars at the time.
-However, declassified documents from the Vietnamese and Hungarian archives indicate the number of executions was much lower than reported at the time, although likely greater than 13,500.
+With Chinese aid, the DRV would go on to defeat the French Union forces at the Battle of Dien Bien Phu in 1954.
+Between 1953 and 1956, the DRV instituted various agrarian reforms, including "rent reduction" and "land reform" to dismantle the entrenched thousand-year-old feudal and French colonial land system and empower the rural peasants.
+By confiscating land from elite holdings and redistributing millions of acres to landless peasants, the campaign significantly expanded land ownership and food production across the north.
+However, the campaign was severely marred by ideological overreach and political violence.
+Early Cold War estimates suggested execution counts as high as 50,000 to 100,000.
+However, declassified documents from the Vietnamese and Hungarian archives indicate the number of executions was much lower than reported at the time, although likely around 14,000.
+The nation's leadership subsequently apologize publicly for "excesses" in 1956.